bssw-psip/ptc-catalog/survey.md

 Regardless of your score, there is always room for improvement.
 One way to improve your project’s practices is to look at a software improvement strategy, such as the Productivity and Sustainability Improvement Planning (PSIP).
 PSIP is a lightweight process that uses Progress Tracking Cards (PTCs) to track the improvements you are making.
 For more information, see <https://bssw.io/psip>.

+If you and your team would like assistance from a PSIP IDEAS-ECP facilitator in rating your project, starting PSIP, and creating a project tracking card (PTC), contact us at https://bssw.io/contact.

+<div style='page-break-after:always'></div>

 ## Project Self-Survey

 The form below shows a range of practices that increase in maturity.
 Check the practices that your project already uses, score each basic practice as 1 point, intermediate as 10 points and advanced as 100 points.
 Write the score in the box below.

+If you and your team would like assistance from a PSIP IDEAS-ECP facilitator in rating your project, starting PSIP, and creating a project tracking card (PTC), contact us at https://bssw.io/contact.

 ### Better Development

 1. Revision Control

-    -   [ ] Uses revision control system such as Git
+    - <input type="checkbox"> Uses revision control system such as Git
-    -   [ ] Uses a basic development workflow (e.g., basic Git workflow)
+    - <input type="checkbox"> Uses a basic development workflow (e.g., basic Git workflow)
-    -   [ ] Uses an advanced development workflow (e.g., Gitflow)
+    - <input type="checkbox"> Uses an advanced development workflow (e.g., Gitflow)

 2. Code Reviews

-    -   [ ] Ad-hoc code reviews
+    - <input type="checkbox"> Ad-hoc code reviews
-    -   [ ] Regular code reviews (e.g., weekly meetings)
+    - <input type="checkbox"> Regular code reviews (e.g., weekly meetings)
-    -   [ ] Code reviews automated in workflow (e.g., via pull requests)
+    - <input type="checkbox"> Code reviews automated in workflow (e.g., via pull requests)

 3. Issue Tracking

-    -   [ ] Manual issue tracking via email or other medium
+    - <input type="checkbox"> Manual issue tracking via email or other medium
-    -   [ ] Dedicated issue tracking system being used
+    - <input type="checkbox"> Dedicated issue tracking system being used
-    -   [ ] Integrated issue tracking  (e.g., pull requests)
+    - <input type="checkbox"> Integrated issue tracking  (e.g., pull requests)

 4. Deployment

-    -   [ ] Manual deployment using a script
+    - <input type="checkbox"> Manual deployment using a script
-    -   [ ] Deployment as part of development workflow with manual intervention
+    - <input type="checkbox"> Deployment as part of development workflow with manual intervention
-    -   [ ] Continuous deployment
+    - <input type="checkbox"> Continuous deployment

 5. Documentation

-    -   [ ] Ad-hoc text files
+    - <input type="checkbox"> Ad-hoc text files
-    -   [ ] Code and documentation are cross referenced and updated when committed to repository
+    - <input type="checkbox"> Code and documentation are cross referenced and updated when committed to repository
-    -   [ ] Integrated with the package release workflow
+    - <input type="checkbox"> Integrated with the package release workflow

 ### Better Planning

 1. Development Process

-    -   [ ] Has development process but it is based on ad-hoc rules
+    - <input type="checkbox"> Has development process but it is based on ad-hoc rules
-    -   [ ] Employs an iterative development process
+    - <input type="checkbox"> Employs an iterative development process
-    -   [ ] Uses an agile development methodology
+    - <input type="checkbox"> Uses an agile development methodology

 2. Due Diligence

-    -   [ ] Formal guidelines for accepting contributions
+    - <input type="checkbox"> Formal guidelines for accepting contributions
-    -   [ ] Clearly defined standards for coding and documentation
+    - <input type="checkbox"> Clearly defined standards for coding and documentation
-    -   [ ] Provenance and license checking for contributions
+    - <input type="checkbox"> Provenance and license checking for contributions

 3. Software Design

-    -   [ ] Development guidelines include design in the process
+    - <input type="checkbox"> Development guidelines include design in the process
-    -   [ ] A modeling language is employed for key aspects of the project
+    - <input type="checkbox"> A modeling language is employed for key aspects of the project
-    -   [ ] Visual modeling using a graphical representation to capture design
+    - <input type="checkbox"> Visual modeling using a graphical representation to capture design

 4. Onboarding

-    -   [ ] Initial onboarding process is documented
+    - <input type="checkbox"> Initial onboarding process is documented
-    -   [ ] Used for supervisors for new hires
+    - <input type="checkbox"> Used for supervisors for new hires
-    -   [ ] Used for all personnel changes
+    - <input type="checkbox"> Used for all personnel changes

 5. Requirements Analysis

-    -   [ ] Development guidelines include requirements gathering
+    - <input type="checkbox"> Development guidelines include requirements gathering
-    -   [ ] Formal requirements gathering is undertaken as part of the project
+    - <input type="checkbox"> Formal requirements gathering is undertaken as part of the project
-    -   [ ] Requirements management process is employed
+    - <input type="checkbox"> Requirements management process is employed

 ### Better Reliability

 1. Testing

-    -   [ ] Comparison used to create system-level no-change tests
+    - <input type="checkbox"> Comparison used to create system-level no-change tests
-    -   [ ] Unit testing for refactored and new code
+    - <input type="checkbox"> Unit testing for refactored and new code
-    -   [ ] Continuous integration
+    - <input type="checkbox"> Continuous integration

 2. Reproducibility

-    -   [ ] Publication of code
+    - <input type="checkbox"> Publication of code
-    -   [ ] Inclusion of data when code is published
+    - <input type="checkbox"> Inclusion of data when code is published
-    -   [ ] Automatic provenance capture system is employed
+    - <input type="checkbox"> Automatic provenance capture system is employed